-Training in the Responsible Conduct of Research (RCR) at UT Dallas focuses on the development of ethical practices in research across a variety of disciplines and domains.
+RCR training focuses on the development of ethical practices in research across the variety of disciplines and domains available at UT Dallas.
 We aim to provide our next generation of researchers a leading edge, as well as hone the practices of more seasoned researchers.

 - Responsibilities to Society

 In order to earn an RCR Professional Series certification, students, postdocs and staff, must complete the RCR Foundations Training and RCR Development Series plus two elective seminars.
 Elective seminars are presented by prominent University researchers in their fields of expertise.
 Registration is required for attendance and seating is limited.

 Elective seminars will be held several times annually and will feature a variety of topics such as:

 - Research Ethics – Avoiding the Pitfalls of Research Misconduct